Detaches a database that is currently not in use from a server instance and, optionally, runs UPDATE STATISTICS on all tables before detaching.

 [ @skipchecks = ] 'skipchecks'

 Specifies whether to skip or run UPDATE STATISTIC. skipchecks is a nvarchar(10) value, with a default value of NULL.
 To skip UPDATE STATISTICS, specify true.
 To explicitly run UPDATE STATISTICS, specify false.

-By default, UPDATE STATISTICS is performed to update information about the data in the tables and indexes.
+By default, UPDATE STATISTICS is performed to update information about the data in the tables and indexes in the SQL Server 2005 Database Engine and later versions.
 Performing UPDATE STATISTICS is useful for databases that are to be moved to read-only media.

 [ **@keepfulltextindexfile=** ] 'KeepFulltextIndexFile'